 Based on the urban legend/campfire story of Cropsey, the burned caretaker who apparently stalked the woods of upstate New York, writer/producer Harvey Weinstein took the germ of that idea to make his big foray into movie making, and as this film is about a crazed killer seeking revenge against a group of teenagers at a summer camp it has most often been discarded as being a simple knock-off of Friday the 13th, and even though Weinstein claims to have written the story before the release of that film The Burning will always remain in its shadow.

-In Friday the 13th the killer is an unknown adversary for the bulk of the film, we had no idea who the killer was or what their motivations were, but at the end when we finally learn that it is the mother of a child who was left to die by partying camp counselors we may not side with her but at least we understand what drove her to do what she did.
-In The Burning we know the killer is this burnt caretaker so we don’t we really need to see him kill some random woman to establish that he’s a potential killer of counselors, in fact it just establishes him as a murderous dick.
+In Friday the 13th the killer is an unknown adversary for the bulk of the film, we had no idea who the killer was or what their motivations were, but at the end when we finally learn that it is the mother of a child who was left to die by partying camp counsellors we may not side with her but at least we understand what drove her to do what she did.
+In The Burning, we know the killer is this burnt caretaker so we don’t we really need to see him kill some random woman to establish that he’s a potential killer of counsellors, in fact, it just establishes him as a murderous dick.
 That he wants revenge on the little shits that ruined his life makes sense while killing some random woman who freaked out at his appearance is completely unnecessary and muddies the character.
-His job is to kill teenage campers not urban victims.
+His job is to kill teenage campers, not urban victims.

-The Burning has all the proper perquisite elements to make it a proper slasher film; there is gratuitous amounts of nudity, we will get an inordinate amount of teenage hijinks, and special effects wizard Tom Savini (who turned down Friday the 13th Part 2 to make this film) will provide a solid amount of on screen gore.
-In fact there was so much gore that The Burning made its way onto United Kingdom’s “Video Nasty” list and found itself banned there.
-Sadly the lack of originality in a genre that was just blooming is the major problem here and no amount of gore is going to give a film a lasting shelf life.
+The Burning has all the proper prerequisite elements to make it a proper slasher film; there is a gratuitous amount of nudity, we will get an inordinate amount of teenage hijinks, and special effects wizard Tom Savini (who turned down Friday the 13th Part 2 to make this film) will provide a solid amount of on-screen gore.
+In fact, there was so much gore that The Burning made its way onto United Kingdom’s “Video Nasty” list and found itself banned there.
+Sadly, the lack of originality in a genre that was just blooming is the major problem here and no amount of gore is going to give a film a lasting shelf life.
 The MPA even forced the filmmakers to heavily edit out some of that gore to avoid an “X” rating with the infamous “Raft Massacre” scene being the most affected.

-If you like endless shots of people walking through the woods, seemingly hours of them paddling canoes down a never ending river, a very thin plot being broken up by the odd date rape moment, than this could be the film for you.
+If you like endless shots of people walking through the woods, seemingly hours of them paddling canoes down a never-ending river, a very thin plot being broken up by the odd date rape moment then this could be the film for you.
 The only thing that really surprised me was the sheer number of teenagers that survived Cropsy’s killing spree, which really on qualifies as a killing spurt in my opinion.

 What doesn’t make sense is how long this fight goes on; Cropsy has a friggin flamethrower for Pete’s sake!
 I may not be any kind of combat expert but I think that in the narrow confines of a mine a flamethrower would trump a dude with an axe.
-Cropsy does eventually gain the advantage but then Alfred frees himself and imbeds Cropsy’s own sheers in the killer’s back.
-In your standard slasher film it would have been the Final Girl stepping up at the last minute to save her boyfriend so it’s kind of neat that this film has a final showdown with no girls at all, it sadly just took to long to get to this point.
-We of course get the “He’s actually not dead” moment with Cropsy getting back up for a final jump scare (a jump scare drinking game for this movie would be lethal) but before Cropsy can get his much wanted revenge Todd buries the axe in his head.
+Cropsy does eventually gain the advantage but then Alfred frees himself and embeds Cropsy’s own sheers in the killer’s back.
+In your standard slasher film it would have been the Final Girl stepping up at the last minute to save her boyfriend so it’s kind of neat that this film has a final showdown with no girls at all, it sadly just took too long to get to this point.
+We, of course, get the “He’s actually not dead” moment with Cropsy getting back up for a final jump scare (a jump scare drinking game for this movie would be lethal) but before Cropsy can get his much-wanted revenge Todd buries the axe in his head.
 Then to add insult to injury Alfred picks up the flamethrower and torches the corpse.

-As slasher films go The Burning isn’t so much a bad film as it is forgettable one; the appearance of Jason Alexander and Fisher Stevens in their early careers being the only notable element, and though the rest of the cast do fine work here there isn’t anything you wouldn’t find in other better examples of the genre.
-It’s Cropsy himself who is the film’s biggest misstep as a slasher film is only as good as its villain and to stand the test of time your killer has to memorable and in that case of Cropsy it fails quite miserably.
-He isn’t as joyfully crazed as Mrs. Voorhees nor as imposing as her son Jason from Friday the 13th and their sequels, and he’s not as fun as Freddy Kruger from Nightmare on Elm Street or Chucky from Child’s Play, instead he is just a generic as the original campfire tale he was based on.
+As slasher films go The Burning isn’t so much a bad film as it is a forgettable one; the appearance of Jason Alexander and Fisher Stevens in their early careers being the only notable element, and though the rest of the cast does fine work here there isn’t anything you wouldn’t find in other better examples of the genre.
+It’s Cropsy himself who is the film’s biggest misstep as a slasher film is only as good as its villain and to stand the test of time your killer has to be memorable, but in the case of Cropsy, it fails quite miserably.
+He isn’t as joyfully crazed as Mrs. Voorhees nor as imposing as her son Jason from Friday the 13th and their sequels, and he’s not as fun as Freddy Kruger from Nightmare on Elm Street or Chucky from Child’s Play, instead, he is just a generic as the original campfire tale he was based on.